DeeVerma1/Reddit-NLP/README.md

 Considering f1-score as our final evaluation metrics, summary of model performance:

-1. Naive Bayes with cvec: high testing score- 0.92 with a difference between training and testing score of about 0.032
+1. Naive Bayes with cvec: high testing score: 0.92 with a difference between training and testing score of about 0.032
-2. Naive Bayes with Tfidf: very comparable to Naive Bayes with cvec, testing score- 0.92 with a train and test difference of 0.031
+2. Naive Bayes with Tfidf: very comparable to Naive Bayes with cvec, testing score: 0.92 with a train and test difference of 0.031
 3. Random Forest: very overfit model with 0.99 training score and 0.9 testing score
-4. Logistic Regression: high training score-0.96 but lower testing score-0.92 compared to Naive Bayes, slightly more overfit than Naive Bayes
+4. Logistic Regression: high training score: 0.96 but lower testing score: 0.92 compared to Naive Bayes, slightly more overfit than Naive Bayes
-5. Ada Boost: Not overfit (difference between training and testing score is 0.01) but low scores (training-0.91, testing-0.89)
+5. Ada Boost: Not overfit (difference between training and testing score is 0.01) but low scores (training: 0.91, testing: 0.89)
 6. K-nearest neighbors: Less overfit (difference between training and testing score is 0.02) but lower testing score compared to Naive Bayes (0.89)

 All the models except for Random Forest are very close to each other in performance.
-Naive Bayes with Tfidf (Model 2) has the highest accuracy score (0.92(92%)) and f1 score (training-0.95, testing-0.92) along with being one of the less overfit models.
+Naive Bayes with Tfidf (Model 2) has the highest accuracy score (0.92(92%)) and f1 score (training: 0.95, testing: 0.92) along with being one of the less overfit models.
 This model meets our criteria (>85% accuracy and f1-score) and is one of the best performing models so it will be selected as production model.

 ## Production Model and further evaluation